Life's busy, read it when you're ready!

 Thoughts for younger writers

 We appreciate contributions from writers of all ages, but many topics that Reformed Perspective covers do require an older author.
-That’s because articles can be thought of as a gift of time – a writer who has spend a lot of time thinking through an issue biblically then puts those thoughts on paper in as concise and compelling a way as he or she can.
-The article can be read in minutes, but the time invested in its creation is a matter of hours, and, for most topics, will even be a matter of years or decades.
-That’s what’s involved when we have a business man write about how sales is a noble calling – this was a topic that has been percolating in the back of his head for a very long time.
+That’s because articles can be thought of as a gift of time – a writer who has spent a lot of time thinking through an issue biblically then puts those thoughts on paper in as concise and compelling a way as he or she can.
+The article can be read in minutes, but the time invested in its creation is a matter of hours, and, for some topics, will even be a matter of years or decades.
+That’s what’s involved when we have a businessman write about how sales is a noble calling – this was a topic that has been percolating in the back of his head for a very long time.

 So what are some topics that your parents, or grandparents might turn to you for advice?
 In what ways have you, or others you know, built on the “shoulders of giants” so that you can see further and know more than the previous generation?
 What temptations are particularly trying these days and what help can you offer?
 Have you thought through the best way to choose a career, or do you have ideas on how to get young people active and engaged in evangelism, or political actions, or helping their neighbors?
 What are some books every young person or anyone at all needs to read?